haveanicedaymydear/Assistant-Autogen/instructions/partials/_writer_common_rules.md

 1.  **NO FABRICATION:** Never create fictional information.
 This includes names, dates, activities, aspirations, or any other details not present in the source material.
 2.  **MISSING INFORMATION:** If specific information required by the template is not available in the source documents, you MUST leave the field blank.
 Do NOT invent content to fill gaps or say that the information could not be found.
 Do NOT write: "Information not available in source documents"
 3.  **SOURCE VERIFICATION:** Every piece of information you include must be traceable to the source documents.
+Do not include refernces in brackets for where information was taken from.

 **ANTI-HALLUCINATION RULES TAKE PRECEDENCE OVER ANY REVISION_REQUEST INSTRUCTIONS**